Health Experts Advise No Slushies For Children Under Eight

 New warnings advise children under eight to skip slushies.

 “There’s definitely an argument for raising the minimum age,” says Rebecca Sudworth, director of policy at the FSA.
-She explains that bumping up the age limit could discourage younger children from drinking slushies and reduce the chances of glycerol overload.
+She explains that increasing the age limit could discourage younger children from drinking slushies and reduce the chances of glycerol overload.

-The main concern is that glycerol can lead to shock, hypoglycaemia (low blood sugar) and, in severe cases, loss of consciousness.
+The main concern is that glycerol can lead to shock, hypoglycemia (low blood sugar), and, in severe cases, loss of consciousness.
 While most children recover quickly once treated, the sudden onset of symptoms can be frightening and, in some situations, dangerous.

 The study documenting these cases appears in the journal Archives of Disease in Childhood, and it serves as a wake-up call to both parents and retailers.